-Level I Prerequisites: Academic Reading and Writing Levels of 6; CRT 200, CRT 220, and CRT 240, minimum grade "B"
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Completion of Auto Body Repair certificate with minimum grade "B"; CRT 200, CRT 220, and CRT 240, minimum grade "B"

 Through the use of actual vehicles, students will learn advanced refinishing techniques.
 Repairs will be presented in a "real world" scenario where students, with guidance of instructors and staff, will perform various collision refinishing operations.
 Information concerning theory of paint blending, planning and set-up of single and multi-stage blend repairs, overall vehicle refinishing, and the techniques used to accomplish these tasks will be presented.